 The father of two Ragazzi alumni and one current chorister, Rob Wilen is a longtime Board member and Past President of the Board.
 With a great appreciation for music, yet no discernible vocal skills of his own, Rob is happy that Ragazzi has brought the gift of song into his home.
-Professionally, Rob is comptroller at Car IQ and is an investor and investment manager.
+Professionally, Rob is VP Finance and Operations at Car IQ and is an investor and investment manager.
 Previously, at AOL, Rob spearheaded the acquisition of the groundbreaking WebCrawler search engine, subsequently serving as General Manager.
 After its sale to Excite, Rob served as Director of Product Management for Excite’s Europe, Calendar, and Mobile units.
 Previously, Rob was Director of Information Technology at Swiss Bank Corporation and VP at O’Connor & Associates.
-Rob holds a B.A. degree in Economics and Computer Science from Yale University.
+Rob holds a B.A. degree in Economics and Computer Science from Yale University